lsst-sqre/gafaelfawr/docs/kubernetes.rst

 Verifying tokens
 ----------------

-A JWKS for the JWT Authorizer token issuer is available via the ``/.well-known/jwks.json`` route.
+A JWKS for the Gafaelfawr token issuer is available via the ``/.well-known/jwks.json`` route.
-An application may use that URL to retrieve the public key of JWT Authorizer and use it to verify the token signature.
+An application may use that URL to retrieve the public key of Gafaelfawr and use it to verify the token signature.